5.04 MD-MBA Program (Harvard Business School)

-Students in the joint MD/MBA program are required, as are all HMS students, to complete the Scholars in Medicine (SIM) requirement, beginning with students who enter the MD program in August 2011 or later.
-A requirement to be admitted to the MD/MBA program is the completion of a management-related experience during the summer following your first year at HMS for students who entered HMS in 2014 or earlier.
+Students in the joint MD-MBA program are required, as are all HMS students, to complete the Scholars in Medicine (SIM) requirement.
+A requirement to be admitted to the MD-MBA program is the completion of a management-related experience during the summer following the first year at HMS for students who entered HMS in 2014 or earlier.
 Many of the entries in the SIM database of mentors and projects are management-related.
-In addition, a special section of the database will offer a selection of summer experiences intended specifically for applicants to the MD/MBA program.
-If you opt to continue to work with your mentor during the summer, you will have already developed a carefully thought-out plan for your continued work.
-Whatever you choose will fit into one of the Scholars in Medicine Content Areas.
-If you have questions about whether your selection from the database is a fit for the MD/MBA program, please check with the course directors or Dr. Stan Finkelstein, HMS Director of the MD/MBA program, at firstname.lastname@example.org.
+In addition, a special section of the database offers a selection of summer experiences intended specifically for prospective applicants to the MD-MBA program.
+Students who have questions about whether a selection from the database is a fit for the MD-MBA program should check with the SIM course directors or Dr. Stan Finkelstein, HMS Director of the MD-MBA program, at email@example.com.

 Tuition and Financial Aid